YOUR DECISIONS AFFECT

 Amira Osei

 A hundred and thirty.
 The register has forty-seven.
-Eighty-three undocumented.
-Twelve run through ApexCloud EU-West — the same region that went down for six hours last December.
-We were lucky that time.
-The register BaFin has says we're exposed to forty-seven providers.
+Twelve run through ApexCloud EU-West, the same region that went down for six hours last December.
+BaFin thinks we're exposed to forty-seven providers.
 We're exposed to a hundred and thirty.

 📋 Amira's Audit Summary — Meridian ICT Register